vexxwyd/Eon-Document-2/README.md

-# Eon-Document-2-
+# -Eon-Document-2-
-This is another short document on the eon owner (RIO)
+-This is another short document on the eon owner (RIO)-

-IMAGES-
+-PROOF-

 IMAGE #1 - He made fun of my friend "Zongster" for having cancer, and made his role "Cancer Paitient"
 # CLICK ON THE ISSUE TAB TO VIEW THE IMAGE!